 One must be very careful of the strong nor’west wind which can make the lake very rough very quickly.
 If taking a dinghy be prepared not to use it if conditions are marginal.
 In recent years fishing from kayaks has gained in popularity.
 Although you could walk around Lake Heron in a day, that would be 19 km or so and would take you all day.
 A dinghy or kayak permits fairly easy access to water that could otherwise not easily be reached.

 For trolling behind a rowed dinghy, or kayak, I recommend you try a bibbed minnow such as a Rapala Shad Rap SR5 or Fingerling Hi-Catch.
 These sort of lures are very effective as they dive down a couple of metres.
 The water is very clear in Lake Heron making the use of smaller spinning and trolling lures more successful.

-The most efficient fishing method, given the water clarity, is certainly harling a smallish fly such as an olive Woolly Buggar or small Rabbit Lure in size 4 to 6, from a kayak.
+The most efficient fishing method, given the water clarity, is certainly harling a smallish fly such as a Hamills Killer, Mrs Simpson, or an olive Woolly Buggar or small Rabbit Lure in size 4 to 6, from a kayak.
 New Zealand Fishing Flies.

 Though you often see the swirls of big trout taking insects off the surface, the fish are difficult to spot fly-fishing from the low shoreline or when wading.
 This can be a bit frustrating and leaves you mostly blind casting.